 Anemia symptoms are caused by inadequate oxygen reaching important organs, such as your muscles, heart, and brain.
 As a consequence, your heart and lungs have to work harder to deliver oxygen to these organs.

-Patients with nutritional anemia, especially mild anemia, may have no symptoms.
+Those who have nutritional anemia, especially mild anemia, may have no symptoms.
 If symptoms do occur, they might include: Loss of staminaShortness of breathRapid heart beatPalenessHeadache

 Worsening of symptoms of other diseases: